William Reardon Smith: Relocation to Cardiff

-He left the sea in December 1900 and joined his wife Ellen, who had recently relocated the family home from Appledore to Cardiff.
+Reardon Smith came ashore in December 1900 and joined his wife Ellen (née Hamlyn), who had recently relocated the family from Devon to Cardiff.

-Once settled in Cardiff, he entered into a partnership with William Seager, a Cardiff ship's chandler, to establish the Tempus Shipping Co Ltd, which then ordered their first ship the Tempus.
+Once settled in Cardiff, he entered into a partnership with William Seager, a Cardiff ship chandler, to establish the Tempus Shipping Co Ltd, which then ordered their first ship the Tempus.
 After the partnership broke up after little more than a year, Reardon Smith decided to go it alone.

-In 1905, together with his son Willie, he founded his own company, W. R. Smith & Sons Ltd, based in Cardiff.
+In 1905, together with his elder son Willie, he founded his own company, W. R. Smith & Son Ltd, based in Cardiff.
 W. R. Smith & Son operated from 1905 to 1909 before being succeeded by W. R. Smith & Sons between 1909 and 1922, and then finally Sir W. R. Smith & Sons Ltd from 1923 onwards.

 Reardon Smith followed the common practice of the time in Cardiff of expanding his fleet by floating separate public companies in which his privately owned W. R. Smith would take a share.
 This allowed him to tap new sources of capital while also reducing the liability.
-The first such company was the Instow Steamship Co Ltd, created in 1905 with a proposed capital of £32,800.
-The company's first ship was City of Cardiff from Ropner & Son at Stockton-on-Tees.
-Despite a large mortgage from the builder, Reardon Smith struggled to raise sufficient capital to pay for her.
+The first such company was the Instow Steamship Co Ltd, formed in 1905 with a proposed capital of £32,800.
+The company's first ship was City of Cardiff built by Ropner & Son at Stockton-on-Tees.
+Despite a large mortgage from the shipbuilder, Reardon Smith struggled to raise sufficient capital to pay for her.
 However, after the Holman family from Topsham in Devon showed their faith in him by buying a large number of shares the remainder were soon taken up.
-Following her delivery in March 1906, she was placed in the traditional exporting of coal and transporting back grain under the command of his brother John Smith with John's son Harry serving as second mate.
-Under Reardon Smith's careful management, she was profitable from the start with the first two voyages giving a return of 8% per share.
+Following her delivery in March 1906, she was placed in the traditional exporting of coal and transporting back grain under the command of his brother John Smith with his son Harry serving as second mate.
+Under Reardon Smith's careful management, the vessel was profitable from the start with the first two voyages giving a return of 8% per share.